 Figure 2.
-Endoscopic findings of the patient A) An erosive gastropathy area on fundus B) An 0.5 cm in diameter acut ulcer area on bulbus wall discomfort and also because endoscopy with biopsy is the gold standard to diagnose gastric mucosal pathologies if it is available.
+Endoscopic findings of the patient A) An erosive gastropathy area on fundus B) An 0.5 cm in diameter acut ulcer area on bulbus wall

 We preferred plain radiography first to eliminate opaque and semiopaque gallstones and urinary stones.
 Other imaging modalities such as US or CT can visualize the location, origin and structure of the abdominal pathology.
 US was preferred because of cost effectiveness and to avoid side effects of radiation.